acend/website-hugo/site/content/en/about/_index.md

       image: "images/team/AC_Tobi@2x.jpg"
       designation: "Sales & Experience"
       abstract: "Colorful socks and wild ideas: he’s just the man to design our visual presence whenever he’s not riding a wave."
+      experience: "After his apprenticeship as a computer scientist, Tobias held various roles in automation at Swisscom for 15 years.
+For more than 4 years he is now at Puzzle and helps to drive the container topics forward.
+While working, he successfully completed first the HF and then the FH in business informatics and did a coaching training."
       linkedin: "https://www.linkedin.com/in/tobias-troehler/"
       twitter: "https://twitter.com/Tobee_Tr"
       email: "tobi@acend.ch"